-The sources of nonoperating revenues for the Hospital are Bernalillo County mill levy, State appropriation, bequest and contributions, State of New Mexico Land and Permanent fund, investment revenues and other nonoperating revenue.
-The sources of nonoperating expenses for the Hospital are mission support, interest on capital asset related debt and other nonoperating expenses.
-Net nonoperating revenues were \$90.8 million, \$82.2 million and \$76.5 million for the years ended 2019, 2018 and 2017, respectively.
+The sources of nonoperating revenues for the Hospital are Bernalillo County mill levy, CARES Act Funding, State appropriation, bequest and contributions, State of New Mexico Land and Permanent fund, investment revenues and other nonoperating revenue.
+The sources of nonoperating expenses for the Hospital are interest on capital asset related debt and other nonoperating expenses.
+Net nonoperating revenues were \$125.0 million, \$90.8 million and \$82.2 million for the years ended 2020, 2019 and 2018, respectively.

-The Bernalillo County mill levy tax subsidy is the most significant nonoperating revenue, totaling \$89.9 million, \$86.5 million, and \$82.1 million in years ended 2019, 2018 and 2017, respectively.
+The Bernalillo County mill levy tax subsidy is the most significant nonoperating revenue, totaling \$92.3 million, \$89.9 million, and \$86.5 million in years ended 2020, 2019 and 2018, respectively.
 This tax subsidy is provided for the operations and maintenance of the Hospital.
 The proceeds of the mill levy may not be repurposed for any purpose other than that which the voters approved.